(Dil Chahta Hai was released on August 10, 2001. This post was first published in 2011 and I still feel the same about the movie in 2017)

 Without the burden of expectations and experience this is what maybe only a first time director can deliver.
 Farhan’s later directorial ventures Lakshya and Don while being good films were not Dil Chahta Hai.

 While some reviews initially trashed the soundtrack, it was a film that established the Shankar-Ehsan-Loy trio as one of Bollywood’s music powerhouses.
 It brought to us a new sound.
 Something we had, till then, believed only AR Rahman could do.
 Each song had a different appeal and one listener’s favourite was different from the other.
 Amongst us friends, at the university, we had one song dedicated to each.
-Tanhayee was my number.
+Tanhayee was my number (for some specific reasons).

 Also not all reviews were very kind to the film.
 Many branded it as movie meant only for the English-educated urban audiences and left it at that.
 But then the same reviewers while reviewing later films, lauded Dil Chahta Hai in retrospect.
 Dil Chahta Hai is wine.

 I have always loved films and as a child when someone asked me the question that every child is subjected to, throughout their entire growing up years, “What do you want to be when you grow up?”
 “A movie director,” was my cocksure answer to the bedaffled grownups expecting a familiar sounding doctor or an engineer.
 And film stars I occasionally aped.
 I tucked in my pullover inside my trousers for the Salman Khan look, kept my hair long at the back and short on the front because Sanjay Dutt did and (I shouldn’t be revealing this, but what the heck) once had a hairstyle similar to Rahul Roy’s (Laugh.
 But don’t forget that Aashiqui was a big enough hit for impressionable kids to get carried way).
 But never has a fad become my style, till Dil Chahta Hai.
-The soul patch, inspired by Aamir Khan’s look in the film, has been a constant feature on my face for the last decade (also because my then girlfriend and now wife believes that I makes me look a bit ‘mature’).
+The soul patch, inspired by Aamir Khan’s look in the film, has been a constant feature on my face for the last decade-and-a-half (also because my then-girlfriend-and-now-wife believes that I makes me look a bit ‘mature’.
+I still carry the soul patch, even though the grey in my hair adds more than enough ‘maturity’ to my looks).

 When my future sister-in-law asked what gift I wanted, I asked for a Dil Chahta Hai VCD, then ripped the audio track out of the movie to make my own Dil Chahta Hai music album with dialogue in it.
 If Sholay can have it, why not Dil Chahta Hai?
 When friends come to stay over and browse through my movie collection they invariably pull out Dil Chahta Hai for a ‘friendly’ watch.